oracle/weblogic-kubernetes-operator/kubernetes/samples/README.md

 ## Sample scripts

-* [Sample PV and PVC](scripts/create-weblogic-domain-pv-pvc/README.md) contains sample scripts to create a PV/PVC that can be used by a domain custom resource.
+* [Sample PV and PVC](scripts/create-weblogic-domain-pv-pvc/README.md) for creating a PV/PVC that can be used by a domain custom resource.
-* [Sample domain home on a persistent volume](scripts/create-weblogic-domain/domain-home-on-pv/README.md) contains sample scripts to create a WebLogic domain home on an existing PV/PVC, and the domain customer resource YAML file for deploying the genrated WebLogic domain.
+* [Sample domain home on a persistent volume](scripts/create-weblogic-domain/domain-home-on-pv/README.md) for creating a WebLogic domain home on an existing PV/PVC, and the domain customer resource YAML file for deploying the generated WebLogic domain.
-* [Sample ElasticSearch and Kibana configuration](scripts/elasticsearch_and_kibana.yaml) contains sample configuration for the ElasticSearch and Kibana deployments and services for the Operator's logs.
+* [Sample ElasticSearch and Kibana configuration](scripts/elasticsearch_and_kibana.yaml) for configuring the ElasticSearch and Kibana deployments and services for the Operator's logs.
-* [Sample self-signed certificate and private key](scripts/generate-external-rest-identity.sh) contains a sample script for generating a self-signed certificate and private key that can be used for the operator's external REST API.
+* [Sample self-signed certificate and private key](scripts/generate-external-rest-identity.sh) for generating a self-signed certificate and private key that can be used for the operator's external REST API.

 ## Sample Helm Charts